mrcavalcanti/mosaicoo/docs/sources/developers/http_api/reporting.md

 This API allows you to interact programmatically with the [Reporting]({{< relref "../../enterprise/reporting.md" >}}) feature.

-> Reporting is only available in Grafana Enterprise.
+> Reporting is only available in Mosaicoo Enterprise.
 Read more about [Grafana Enterprise]({{< relref "../../enterprise" >}}).

-> If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
+> If you are running Mosaicoo Enterprise, for some endpoints you'll need to have specific permissions.
 Refer to [Role-based access control permissions]({{< relref "../../enterprise/access-control/custom-role-actions-scopes" >}}) for more information.

 ## Send a report

-> Only available in Grafana Enterprise v7.0+.
+> Only available in Mosaicoo Enterprise v7.0+.

 > This API endpoint is experimental and may be deprecated in a future release.
 On deprecation, a migration strategy will be provided and the endpoint will remain functional until the next major release of Grafana.